Eomys/pyleecan-doc/get.pyleecan.md

 If you don't want to use VScode, You can take a look at [Spyder](https://docs.spyder-ide.org/index.html), [Anaconda](https://www.anaconda.com/distribution/), [PyCharm](https://www.jetbrains.com/fr-fr/pycharm/) or any results from “best IDE for python” on your favorite web browser.
-We used to recommend Anaconda/Spyder since it's meant to be used in a scientific environment, but we had several issues with pyleecan GUI (that may be corrected now).
+We used to recommend Anaconda/Spyder since it's meant to be used in a scientific environment, but we had several issues with pyleecan GUI.

 Method 2: Getting PYLEECAN package from pypi
 --------------------------------------------
+This method is dedicated to the ones that want to use the latest validated pyleecan version in scripting and notebook without interacting with the code.
+All the features are available except for the ones that are currently being implemented/validated.

 PYLEECAN is available on [pip](https://pypi.org/project/pip/).
 Simply type in a shell the following command: :